Gemini Dollar (GUSD) Price Hits $1.00 on Top Exchanges

-Gemini Dollar (CURRENCY:GUSD) traded 0.1% lower against the dollar during the one day period ending at 7:00 AM ET on December 27th.
-One Gemini Dollar coin can now be purchased for $1.00 or 0.00001966 BTC on major cryptocurrency exchanges.
-During the last seven days, Gemini Dollar has traded up 0.3% against the dollar.
-Gemini Dollar has a total market cap of $145.07 million and $6.82 million worth of Gemini Dollar was traded on exchanges in the last 24 hours.
+Gemini Dollar (CURRENCY:GUSD) traded up 0.2% against the US dollar during the one day period ending at 20:00 PM Eastern on December 28th.
+One Gemini Dollar coin can now be bought for approximately $1.00 or 0.00002093 BTC on major cryptocurrency exchanges.
+During the last week, Gemini Dollar has traded up 0.3% against the US dollar.
+Gemini Dollar has a market cap of $171.18 million and $10.05 million worth of Gemini Dollar was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.